athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 * **Daloopa** [AI] -- AI-driven data extraction and inference for financial back offices.
 Another classic deployment-era pattern: using modern inference techniques to automate processes that are hugely costly and time-consuming for Wall St (and other) firms.

-* **Daylite** [AI] -- AI-driven insights from unstructured customer interactions, surfaced and summarized at scale for product teams.
-Potential customer described this to me as a "no-brainer" purchase if it works as advertised and I agree.

 * **Erly** [Logistics] -- Amazon-Prime-as-a-service for D2C merchants.
 Invested because of a terrific value prop for merchants, a really clever business model which I can't share too much about, and incredible speed of execution.

+* **Getware** [AI] -- AI-driven insights from unstructured customer interactions, surfaced and summarized at scale for product teams.
+Potential customer described this to me as a "no-brainer" purchase if it works as advertised and I agree.

 * **Mero** [Infrastructure] -- Sensors, data and software for smarter, cleaner buildings.
 Invested because of amazing capital efficiency (despite the hardware component), stickiness of solution, potential wedge into high-value data and analytics, and elegant portfolio gtm.